llvmsharplang/cli/README.md

 ### Installation

-If you have downloaded this as a release, use the following scripts to install the CLI utility locally on your machine:
+If you have downloaded this as a release, follow the instructions below to install the CLI utility locally on your machine:

 #### Windows

-Simple execute the `install.bat` script by double-clicking it.
+Simply right-click on the `install.ps1` file, and select "Run with PowerShell".

 #### Linux